-One of the reasons why I started Mindfully Monica was I had a transformation in my health with nutrition and fitness and I wanted to share what I went through along the way.
+One of the reasons why I started this website was I had a transformation in my health with nutrition and fitness and I wanted to share what I went through along the way.
 I knew I needed both to make a real difference in my life.
 So I forced myself to tag along with my husband to the gym.

 Obviously, that wasn’t really a great start to nailing down my routine, but I’ve learned how to walk into a gym with a sense of direction.
 Here are my tips for learning how to maximize your time at the gym.

 Nothing is worse than showing up to a gym and wandering around aimlessly having no idea where to start.
 Avoid wasting time and feeling awkward!
 Plan ahead!

 Step one to maximizing your time at the gym is to have a weekly plan of what you want to do.

 Each week, plan out your week with workouts.
 This will be a good way for you to work on different parts of your body.
 Bonus, you’ll more likely to hold yourself accountable to actually go.

 I even schedule my workouts on my calendar like it’s an important meeting I can’t miss!

 Working out different parts of your body throughout the week is important.
 You don’t want to overwork a certain muscle group, and you don’t want to leave any muscle group out!